wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 These actions are done through the following entities:

 - Relationships between users, roles, and policies.
 - Customized rules that allow the acquisition of permissions without creating the user-role relationship in the database.
 This functionality is beneficial for audits and temporary users.

-More information about how to add or modify any RBAC configuration can be found `here <https://documentation.wazuh.com/current/user-manual/api/rbac/configuration.html>`_.
+Follow the link for more information about `how to add or modify any RBAC configuration <https://documentation.wazuh.com/current/user-manual/api/rbac/configuration.html>`_.

 RBAC in Wazuh